Logo

 Action Center

 NSBA is in the midst of a lawsuit against Treasury over the implementing regulations of the CTA.
-NSBA won the first ruling at the District court, and in September made strong arguments before an appellate court panel of judges.
-Unfortunately, there is no clear timeline for when the appellate court will rule or if that will even be before the end of the year.
+NSBA won the first ruling at the District court, and in September 2024 made strong arguments before an appellate court panel of judges.
+As a result of this lawsuit, only NSBA members as of March 1, 2024, would continue to be exempt from reporting requirements if Treasury and FinCEN renewed enforcement actions in the future.

 Subject